tormaroe/reborn/README.md

 **Reborn** is a programming language and the .NET compiler for that language.

-This is a language project just for fun anf for gaining experience with language and compiler construction, and the result is not intended for any kind of production use.
+This is a language project just for fun and for gaining experience with language and compiler construction.
+The result is not intended for any kind of production use.

 Some details: